phber/phber.github.io/_projects/minor-arpeggio.md

 ## Why it works

-When a string is lengthened or shortened by equal distances, the ratios between the old and new lengths will always be a whole number, giving rise to [just intervals](https://en.wikipedia.org/wiki/Just_intonation), or *pure* intervals.
-For example, if we imagine a string producing the fundamental tone F that is 6 units long and divide it into equal parts, the following intervals would arise:
+When a string's length is multiplied or divided by a whole number, the ratios between the old and new lengths will also be a whole number, giving rise to [just intervals](https://en.wikipedia.org/wiki/Just_intonation), or *pure* intervals.
+For example, if we imagine a string producing the fundamental tone F that is 6 units long and divide it into 6 equally long parts, the following intervals would arise:

 | Length ratio | Interval | Pitch |
 |--------------|----------|-------|